stashed/docs/docs/concepts/crds/repository.md

 As the name implies, `spec.wipeOut` field indicates whether Stash operator should delete backed up files from the backend when `Repository` crd is deleted.
 The default value of this field is `false` which tells Stash to not delete backed up data when a user deletes a `Repository` crd.

 - **spec.usagePolicy**
 This lets you control which namespaces are allowed to use the Repository and which are not.
 If you refer to a Repository from a restricted namespace, Stash will reject creating the respective BackupConfiguration/RestoreSession from validating webhook.
-You can use the usagePolicy to allow only the same namespace, a subset of namespaces, or all the namespaces to refer to the Repository.
-If you don't specify any usagePolicy, Stash will allow referencing the Repository only from the namespace where the Repository has been created.
+You can use the `usagePolicy` to allow only the same namespace, a subset of namespaces, or all the namespaces to refer to the Repository.
+If you don't specify any `usagePolicy`, Stash will allow referencing the Repository only from the namespace where the Repository has been created.

 Here is an example of `spec.usagePolicy` that limits referencing the Repository only from the same namespace,